Image Build

 You can also clone the SDK source code directly from the GitHub repository:

-git clone https://github.com/QuecPi/QuecPi-Alpha-Linux-SDK.git
+git clone https://github.com/Quectel-Pi/Pi-H1-Linux-SDK.git

 If you only need to use the official firmware for flashing, you can skip the compilation steps below and directly jump to the Get Images section.
-After extracting the SDK package, you can obtain all image files required for flashing.
+After unzipping the SDK package, you can obtain all image files required for flashing.

 Custom Compilation (Optional)